- City Manager

 Public seeding also has resulted in the purchase of once vacant, deteriorating buildings.
 These buildings are stabilized and then returned to the private market for repurposing for commercial and residential uses.

-As a result of the new amenities and stabilization of buildings, private investments are being made in the district, and they outpace public seeding by three-fold.
-New to the River District this year is Ballad Brewing, the district's first brewpub.
+As a result of the new amenities and stabilization of buildings, private investments are being made in the district, and they outpace public seeding by four-fold.
+New to the River District this year is Commonwealth Pharmacy of the River City, the district's first pharmacy.

-In the coming months, the brewpub will be joined by a taco tequila bar, a specialty grocery store and a second brewpub.
+In the coming months, the pharmacy will be joined by a specialty grocery store and a restaurant serving Memphis-style barbecue.
 Urban living options continue to grow, with the continuing construction of apartments for lease.

 Today, the River District boasts a new look and vibe thanks.
 To capture the spirit of the changes and to send a clear message within and outside the Danville community about what makes the district special, the city in 2015 unveiled a new brand for the district.